Costa Favolosa Cruise Review

 Restaurants

-Costa Favolosa has two main dining rooms, both located on Decks 3 and 4.
-The Duca di Borgogna is located mid-ship, and the Duca D’Orlean is located all the way aft.
+Costa Favolosa has two main dining rooms on Decks 3 and 4.
+The Duca di Borgogna is mid-ship, and the Duca D’Orlean is all the way aft.

 Costa Favolosa buffet

-There is also the Salty Beach hamburger station on Deck 9 by the covered pool.
-This station serves freshly made omelets for breakfast, burgers, hot dogs for lunch, and afternoon snacks.
+The Salty Beach hamburger station is also on Deck 9 by the covered pool.
+This station serves freshly made breakfast omelets, burgers, lunch hot dogs, and afternoon snacks.
 These are free of charge.
 At night, they serve gourmet burgers and desserts for a fee.
-We did not try Salty Beach, unfortunately, but it’s good to know that it’s there.
+Unfortunately, we did not try Salty Beach, but it’s good to know it’s there.

 The Club Favolosa restaurant is on Deck 11th all the way aft.
 This restaurant is dedicated to suite passengers and gold and platinum passengers upon availability.
-The menu is the same as the main dining room, with some exclusive extra gourmet dishes.
-The setting is more intimate, calm, and quiet, and the service is way more attentive.
-We used this restaurant for breakfast, lunch, and dinner, and we loved it.
-On some ships, if the restaurant is not sold out, other passengers can eat at the club for a fee.
+The menu is the same as the main dining room, with exclusive extra gourmet dishes.

 Club Favolosa restaurant